-Ministries/institutions with an overarching mandate (bridging institutions) like trans-boundary river commissions or planning ministries/environmental ministries are sometimes in a better position to take up and promote the WEF Nexus approach.
-The management of international trans-boundary river basins presents specific challenges concerning politics, diversity of scales and perspectives, and the importance of state actors; applying the WEF Nexus approach can help to address such challenges through a more integrated and inclusive approach that can alter existing actor dynamics (Keskinen et al., 2016).
+The management of international transboundary river basins present specific challenges.
+These concern diversity of scales and perspectives, importance of state actors and importance of politics.
+Applying the WEF Nexus approach can help to address such challenges through new resources and a more integrated and inclusive approach that can alter existing actor dynamics and portray a richer picture of their relationships (Keskinen et al, 2016).